tsfoer/cachefilesd/README.md

 * CentOS 6.x
 * SLES 11

+Sections for all Linux versions reported by osfamily are present in params.pp and should work as all distros seem to repackage the RedHat package exactly as it is.
+If you have success with this module on an un-tested distro please [report it](https://github.com/phoenixv/cachefiled) so the documentation may be updated.

-It should work on all linux systems supported by puppet as it uses a single config file in a consistant location.
+It should work on all Linux systems supported by puppet as it uses a single configuration file in a consistent location.

 ## Dependencies

 - [puppetlabs/stdlib](https://github.com/puppetlabs/puppetlabs-stdlib)